A Billion Mantras

 When we join in the recitation of this mantra, we become part of the Karmapa mandala and participate in the activity of the Buddhas.

-Although it is not a requirement for participation in the BMI, occasionally you might like to renew the context by recalling the continuity, as expressed in
+Although it was not a requirement for participation in the BMI, occasionally participants could renew the context by recalling the continuity, as expressed in

 The original practice taught by the 8th Karmapa